 The research team, led by the University of Edinburgh and SCPHRP, hopes the project will inform other cities planning to introduce lower speed limits.
 It is the largest of its kind in the UK and will run until 2020.
 SCPHRP’s Ruth Jepson said: “We are excited to launch this major project, which we hope will provide very important insights into the public health effects of such initiatives.

-Recently, the SCPHRP and Physical Activity for Health Research Centre (PAHRC) project team embarked on a four-day survey from 10th -13th August, 2017.
+The SCPHRP and Physical Activity for Health Research Centre (PAHRC) project team embarked on a four-day survey in August this year.
 The aim of the survey was to capture the public perception of the planned implementation of 20mph speed limits in zones 4 and 5 by the City of Edinburgh Council.
 The survey questions ranged from general knowledge on the 20mph programme to drivers’ attitudes towards the proposed 20mph speed limit.
 As a follow-up, this project seeks to measure public perception after implementation of the speed limit.
 The results from the survey will be analysed (together with supplementary data from other sources) to accurately portray the impact of the 20mph speed limits in Edinburgh.